eliot-akira/riotify-fn/README.md

 });
 ```

-Optionally, set `init` as initial function, and `tagName` to give a new tag name.
+Optional: set `init` as initial function, and `tagName` to give a new tag name.

 If multiple tags are defined in the `.tag` file, the first tag is extended.